Important note

 TDE is a foundational control for data-at-rest protection, but it must be combined with other security and operational controls to form a complete security architecture.

-Why TDE licensing differences matter for hybrid DR
+Why TDE licensing matters for hybrid disaster recovery

 Conclusion